 — "It's Never Too Late," music & lyrics by Maria Verven

 Maria Verven is a singer-songwriter and founder of the music publisher “Songnificant.”
-Maria’s goal is to write and publish songs about current events and significant issues such as politics, social justice, the environment and prejudice in every form.
+Maria writes songs about current events, the mission and work of non-profits and other 'songnificant' topics.

 Her music can best be described by political folk music – an interesting blend of the “old:” Nanci Griffith, Joan Baez and Donovan, e.g., and the “new:" Aimee Mann, Shawn Colvin and First Aid Kit, e.g.